 Candidates must supply transcripts to both organizations on their own.
+Applicants who fail to submit all of their official transcripts to both PTCAS and the UNF Graduate School will have their applications cancelled.
 Official GRE scores are due to the UNF Graduate School, too, but candidates should check directly with PTCAS to see if GRE scores are a mandatory item for their application process.
 Additionally, the required letters of recommendation (LORs) should be submitted to PTCAS.
-Candidates should also submit Observation Hours in PTCAS as well.
+Candidates should also submit Observation Hours in PTCAS.

 Following the testing policies of ETS, candidates may submit multiple sets of scores for consideration.
 All attempts, however, MUST be on file by the actual application deadline and reported officially by the test agency.
 This means that applicants must plan their testing appointments in accordance with our application deadline.
 Note that the minimum acceptable analytical (essay) score is 3.5 without exception.

 Those who retake the exam after submitting their initial applications should confirm with the DPT Admissions Office at email@example.com the attempt that they desired to be considered.
 Scores are only entered on the applicant tracking spreadsheet one time upon initial review.
 The office will not know that new scores exist without word from the candidate.

 UNF does not SuperScore GRE tests.
 UNF will take the highest score achieved on any one exam.
 UNF cannot take section scores from multiple exams.